chrisorwa/clustering_gpu/README.md

-# gpu_opencl
+# Clustering On GPUs
-Python Code for Running Parallel Computing on GPUs
+Running Levenstein Distance on GPUs